apache/pulsar/site2/docs/security-tls-transport.md

 For TLS transport encryption, the clients can use the **trust cert** to verify that the server has a key pair that the certificate authority signed when the clients are talking to the server.
 A man-in-the-middle attacker does not have access to the certificate authority, so they couldn't create a server with such a key pair.

 For TLS authentication, the server uses the **trust cert** to verify that the client has a key pair that the certificate authority signed.
-The Common Name of the **client cert** is then used as the client's role token (see [Overview](security-overview.md)).
+The common name of the **client cert** is then used as the client's role token (see [Overview](security-overview.md)).

-## Creat TLS Certificates
+## Create TLS certificates

 Creating TLS certificates for Pulsar involves creating a [certificate authority](#certificate-authority) (CA), [server certificate](#server-certificate), and [client certificate](#client-certificate).

-Follow the abridged guide below to set up a certificate authority.
-You can also refer to plenty of resources on the internet for a more detailed guide.
+Follow the guide below to set up a certificate authority.
+You can also refer to plenty of resources on the internet for more details.
 We recommend [this guide](https://jamielinux.com/docs/openssl-certificate-authority/index.html) for your detailed reference.

 ### Certificate authority

-First, create the certificate for the CA. You can use CA to sign both the broker and client certificates.
+1. Create the certificate for the CA. You can use CA to sign both the broker and client certificates.
 This ensures that each party will trust the others.
 You should store CA in a very secure location (ideally completely disconnected from networks, air gapped, and fully encrypted).

-Next, create a directory for your CA using the follwing command, and place [this openssl configuration file](https://github.com/apache/pulsar/tree/master/site2/website/static/examples/openssl.cnf) in the directory.
+2. Create a directory for your CA using the follwing command, and place [this openssl configuration file](https://github.com/apache/pulsar/tree/master/site2/website/static/examples/openssl.cnf) in the directory.
 You may want to modify the default answers for company name and department in the configuration file.
 Export the location of the CA directory to the environment variable, CA_HOME.
 The configuration file uses this environment variable to find the rest of the files and directories that the CA needed.

 ```bash
 $ mkdir my-ca